-East Hampshire District Council (EHDC) fully supports the Government's commitment to significantly boost the supply of homes to meet the growing needs of the population.
-EHDC are committed to meeting the varying needs of our residents with the right housing in terms of size, type and tenure, as well as providing homes that are affordable and suitable for different groups in the community.
-However, meeting these needs should not be at the expense of the natural and built environment; therefore, the delivery of new housing should be set at a realistic level, one that recognises the local environmental constraints.
+East Hampshire District Council fully support the Government's commitment to significantly boost the supply of homes to meet the growing needs of the population.
+EHDC are committed to meeting the varying needs of our residents with the right housing in terms of size, type and tenure as well as providing homes that are affordable and are suitable for different groups in the community.
+However, meeting these needs should not be at the expense of the natural and built environment, therefore, the amount of housing needed should be realistic.